 Benchmark hunters are in two camps regarding data carrying in the field - paper and paperless (digital equipment).
-Paperless can be much more convenient.
-A paper printout of the official NGS data sheet is much more impressive to the property owner you are asking permission from, or deputy sheriff to whom you need to explain why you are nosing around.
-In either case, the datasheets, in some format, including the to-reach descriptive text, are a must.
-Be sure to bring any box score information for any mark that has a box-score.
+In either case, the ["datasheet"]s, in some format, including the to-reach descriptive text, are a must.
+Be sure to bring any ["box score"] information for any mark that has a box-score.

 If carrying paper datasheets, it is best to have them sorted by PID so that you can find them in your package easier.
 Before you staple them together for you trip, it is also good to include an overview map showing all the marks you will be looking for on your trip.

 For data collection in paper mode, it is best to use a formatted paper you make yourself.
 Example fields to record are:

 the order number of the mark - the first mark you searched for that day would be number 1, etc.